 - We have issued express written agreement that the pre-approval process may be used for subsequent cells;

-Pre-authorised cells have the following general characteristics:
+Pre-authorised cells are most commonly used for Special Purpose Insurer cells and have the following general characteristics:

 - The cell must be owned by an investor(s) already known to the Commission – this may include a fund;